CTurt/PS4-playground/README.md

 `Get Login` - Get login name and leak a kernel pointer

 ### Modules
-`Get Loaded Modules` - Get a list of currently loaded modules
+`Get Loaded Modules` - Get a list of currently loaded modules, index and ID

 `Dump Loaded Module` - Dump a currently loaded module (use `Get Loaded Modules` to see all available)

 `Load Module` - Load an additional module from [this list](http://www.ps3devwiki.com/ps4/Libraries#Libraries_on_firmware_1.76)

-`Load and Dump Module` - Load an additional module and then dump it (see all available [here](http://www.ps3devwiki.com/ps4/Libraries#Libraries_on_firmware_1.76))

-Once you have dumped a module, you will need to run `dir2bin.py` to combine all chunks into a single binary.
+Once you have loaded a module, refresh the page, and you will be able to dump it.

 ### Filesystem
 `Browse` - File Browser